Water

 The Water Department is responsible for operating the collection, treatment and distribution facilities that provide water to the community.
 Specific duties include:

-• Cleaning, disinfecting and repairing the 16 wells that provide raw water
+• Cleaning, disinfecting and repairing the 16 local wells that provide raw water

 • Operating the water treatment plant